Ranked! The 13 best players of the 2018 World Cup so far

 11. Kieran Trippier (England)

 In the first round of group stage matches, nobody made more key passes than England wing-back Trippier.
 Of the 14 chances England crafted against Tunisia, the Spurs man was responsible for six of them.
-In perspective, only one Three Lions player – David Beckham – has carved out more opportunities in a single World Cup match since England lifted the trophy in 1966.
+To put that into perspective, only one Three Lions player – David Beckham – has carved out more opportunities in a single World Cup match since England lifted the trophy in 1966.

 It was also Trippier who stayed within the confines of the pitch as the rest of the team celebrated Harry Kane’s winner – meaning Tunisia weren’t able to kick off unopposed and grab an equaliser (a strange rule, apparently, which nobody seems able to find evidence of).